1ana-banana/tarpit-web/capstone-proposal.md

 * 19:00-23:45: Added Cakes, Baristas, Favorites components to main page.
 ### 7/23/2022
 * 16:00 - 20:00: Added Navbar, Sidebar, Footer.
+### 7/25/2022
+* 21:00 - 24:00: Added baristas details, which slides in together with barista name and image.
+Links were added to footer buttons.